 “Stop worrying about the potholes in the road and enjoy the journey.”
 Babs Hoffman

 Traveling through the United States in an RV makes one keenly aware of road conditions.
 Every slope, grade, rut, low-hanging tree, covered bridge, soft shoulder, sheer drop off, crack and pothole is experienced with a heightened awareness.
 And with a good amount of mileage covered, it becomes quite evident that each state and each county within a state has its own governance when it comes to road maintenance.
 How many times have you crossed a state or county line and encountered the most dramatic change in road conditions?
-Depending on which direction the conditions go, your body goes into passive or defensive mode.
 I understand that each state or county has its issues; but Indiana, or more specifically Marion County has a very serious pothole problem.

 The state of Indiana is known as the Crossroads of America and Indianapolis contributes well to this with six interstate highways crossing through town.
 Which brings me to the topic of the blog, potholes.
 I repeat, Marion County has a serious pothole problem.
 Don’t believe me?
 Check out the pothole map below.
 I totally understand that northern cities are subjected to snow and ice, and consequently have challenges that cities like Miami do not.
 Knowing a little bit about physics, I also understand that cold temperatures cause water to freeze and expand, and warm temperatures do the opposite.
 It’s during the spring when freezing and thawing oscillate more frequently.
 This in turn places the greatest stress on roads and makes them vulnerable to pothole formation.
 Apparently, this year has been one of the worst pothole seasons for Indianapolis.